awayisblue/node-mysql-composer/README.md

 # Promise support

-`composer` supports promise, it will be convenient if you like to use `mysql-composer` with `co` or async/await. if you do not provide a callback in `insert`, 'update' and 'query' apis of `composer`, they will return a promise:
+`mysql-composer` supports promise, it will be convenient if you like to use `mysql-composer` with `co` or async/await. if you do not provide a callback in `insert`, 'update' and 'query' apis, they will return a promise:
 ```js
 var promise = composer.update({
             table:'name',